FAQ: Frequently Asked Questions about NEXUS-IBA

 27. Why is Shortwave (World Radio) recommended for International Broadcasting?

-Shortwave is also a most cost effective way to reach out to displaced people during regional conflicts, emergencies or where local governments block access to foreign media.
+Shortwave is also the most cost-effective way to reach out to displaced people during regional conflicts, emergencies or where local governments block access to foreign media.

 While we do not recommend using Shortwave to reach listeners in towns where Shortwave reception may be difficult and competes heavily with other local media and Internet, Shortwave provides an alternative way of getting first-hand information and newscasts all over the world.
 This is especially true in most remote areas and when listeners wish to get information from sources not usually available on other channels.
 Shortwave is cost-effective, reaches anywhere, overcomes Government censorships and firewalls.